 - If the faculty has concerns about whether you have the skills and background needed to benefit from a course

-Fill out the Registration — Special Student form and bring it to one of the following locations on the registration date, according to your category:
+If you have previously registered for a course at uOttawa or Saint-Paul University, or have studied at either university, please fill out the Registration – Special Student form (pdf) and on the day of registration, bring it to one of the following locations, depending on your category:

-- Personal interest and improving academic standing: InfoService (Tabaret 129)
+- Personal interest and improving academic standing: go to Tabaret 112 (Huguette Labelle Hall)

-- Transfer of credits, upgrading and professional certification: undergraduate studies office of the faculty offering the course
+- Transfer of credits, upgrading and professional certification: go to the undergraduate studies office of the faculty offering the course

 - Activate your uOttawa.ca email account and log into uoZone.